GENE LOCI IN CATS

 TAILS

 The normal tail is full-tailed.
 There are 2 identified tail mutations.
-Japanese Bobtail, found throughout Asia and into parts of Russia (as well as in se ports) is a dominant trait with incomplete penetrance.
-It is not associated with any skeletal abnormalities.
+Japanese Bobtail, found throughout Asia is a recessive.
+The Kurilian s bobbed tail is due to a dominant gene with incomplete penetrance, while the similarly named Karelian s bobbed tail is a recessive gene.
+These are not associated with any skeletal abnormalities.
 Manx taillessness is a dominant trait with variable expression ranging from from tailless (Rumpy) through rumpy riser, stumpy and longy.
 It is a classic lethal gene and is associated with skeletal and spinal problems (these may be due to "linked genes" as breeders have reduced the incidence of Manx syndrome).

 Genotype